codingMustache/codingMustache/README.md

 ## Joke of the Day

-Every night at 11:11, I make a wish that someone will come fix my broken clock.
+What is a witch's favorite subject in school?
+Spelling!

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+Dutch computer scientist Mark Overmars is known for creating which game development engine?
- 1. Session
+ 1. Game Maker
- 2. Network
+ 2. Stencyl
- 3. Application
+ 3. Construct
- 4. Present
+ 4. Torque 2D

 <details>
   <summary>Answer</summary>
-  Application
+  Game Maker
 </details>